getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 Sentry.configureScope(scope => scope.clear())
 ```

-For more information [have a look at the scopes and hub documentation]({%- link
+For more information, have a look at [the scopes and hub documentation]({%- link
-_documentation/enriching-error-data/scopes.md -%}).
+_documentation/enriching-error-data/scopes.md -%}) and [Debug Tough Front End Errors by Giving Sentry More Clues](https://blog.sentry.io/2019/01/17/debug-tough-front-end-errors-sentry-clues).

 &nbsp;
 ### Capturing the User